moldyn/NorMI/README.md

 ## Credits

-- Logo generated with Ideogram.ai
+- Logo generated with DALL·E 3 by @gegabo